CBEP-SoCB-Details/Shellfish_Bacteria/Analysis/shellfish_bacteria_analysis.md

 ```

 Rainfall is highly significant.
 The best single predictor is based on
-the previous day’s rainfall 9Model 2) adding the current day’s rainfall
+the previous day’s rainfall Model 2) adding the current day’s rainfall
 helps a bit more.
 Including the current day’s rainfall also helps. but
 the reduction in sums of squares.